Elad Nehorai: Torah Trumps Hate

 Nehorai is the former executive director of Torah Trumps Hate, a grassroots organization that mobilizes Orthodox Jews for progressive causes and demonstrations.
-The organization began as a secret Facebook group founded by entertainment lawyer Victoria Cook in November 2016, shortly after the 2016 United States presidential election and the appointment of Donald Trump as president; Nehorai joined later as a leader of the group.
+The organization began as a secret Facebook group created by entertainment lawyer Victoria Cook on November 10, 2016, following the election of Donald Trump in the 2016 United States presidential election; Nehorai joined later as a leader of the group.
 The group was further galvanized following the infamous 2017 Unite the Right rally in Charlottesville, Virginia and the lackluster response from Orthodox leadership, making the transition to public activism.

 In September 2017, members of Torah Trumps Hate participated in the March for Racial Justice in Brooklyn, one of several nationwide marches in response to the shooting of Philando Castile.
 During Tisha B'Av of 2019, Torah Trumps Hate joined a coalition with T'ruah, the National Council of Jewish Women, Bend the Arc, the Religious Action Center of Reform Judaism, HIAS and J Street to stand in solidarity with immigrant communities and organize Jewish vigils outside U.S. Immigration and Customs Enforcement (ICE) offices throughout the United States.
 The organization has also assisted immigrants navigating immigration procedures at airports, cosponsored a February 2018 protest advocating for Dreamers, and mobilized members for nationwide protests such as the Lights for Liberty March, held in Philadelphia on July 12, 2019, the eve of proposed ICE raids that had been threatened by the Trump administration.